aronaNg/asa-website/README.md

 💡 To update the database : php bin/console d:s:u

-:white_check_mark: launch application 🧑‍💻 : symfony serve
+:white_check_mark: launch the app and enjoy 🧑‍💻 : symfony serve

+💥 Important: If you are having problems with the "build", check if you have the public/build folder which contains files.
+Otherwise do "npm run" and take one of the indicated choices